Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-'Add Plugins' search results - RSS plugins
+'Add Plugins' screen - RSS plugins for WordPress

 WPeMatico